Double patenting: United States

+Prior to 1952, US patent applicants often faced a problem that, even if a patent examiner required splitting a patent application into several divisionals, the resulting divisionals were used against each other in courts as grounds for double patenting invalidation.
+This was an unfair practice to patent owners, who were faced with a loss-loss situation.
+The US Congress finally addressed this problem in § 121 of the Patent Act of 1952 by adding a provision that, when an inventor files a divisional application in response to a restriction requirement by an examiner, one restricted application “shall not be used as a reference” against the other.

 Double patenting rejections are commonly seen in continuing patent applications.
 A rejection for obviousness-type double patenting, but not for same-invention double patenting, can usually be overcome if the patent applicant files a terminal disclaimer and disclaims the term of the later-issuing patent that extends beyond the term of the earlier patent.
 The disclaimer may be filed, however, only if the same inventor or combination of inventors is named in both patents.
 Even then, the rejections may stand because of unfavorable facts.
 The disclaimer is not an admission that the invention is the "same", and will not create an estoppel or contractual obligation when the inventor has made admissions about "the invention".